Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 * These differences have no impact on the solution output of examples 00, 01, 02, 03, 06 and 07.
 Similarly, these do not matter for 'Models 1 and 2' of examples 04 and 05.
 * In contrast, they do result in different intermediate and output matrices for 'Model 3 with Sunspots' of example 05.
 For instructional purposes, Uhlig set-up 'Model 3' of example 04 incorrectly and the model hangs when solved.
 He showed the correction in example 05.

+QZ Decomposition:

+*  Using MATLAB,  all examples have identical solution results using the generalized method and the QZ decomposition.
+*  For the most part, the QZ decomposition in Python yields similar results to the QZ decomposition in MATLAB.
+*  However,  there are small discrepancies in the intermediate matrices for examples 03, 04_01, 05_02 and 07.
+But these are small enough so that the final output matrices are the same.
+*  For example 05_03, however, both intermediate matrices and final output matrices are noticeably different.